epvuc/usb-tty/README.md

 16000000 / 64 / (3 * 56.90) = 1464 // 75 WPM
 16000000 / 64 / (3 * 74.20) = 1123 // 100 WPM

+Maybe a setting for inverting or not inverting the RX and/or TX sense?